Peyronie’s Disease Diagnosis, Symptoms & Treatment

 4. Other Treatments

-Iontophoresis is a non-invasive procedure that uses an electric current to give verapamil and steroid through the skin.
+Iontophoresis is another treatment for penile curvature.
+It is a non-invasive procedure that uses an electric current to give verapamil and steroid through the skin.
 However, available research regarding penile curvature and erectile function reveals contradictory outcomes (Babu & Kayes, 2020).

 Several non-drug therapies for Peyronie’s Disease are also under investigation (García-Gómez et al., 2020; Miner & Seftel, 2013).
 However, information about their efficacy and potential adverse effects is inadequate.
 The use of powerful sound waves (shock wave therapy) to break up scar tissue (Hauck & Weidner, 2007), stem cells, platelet-rich plasma, and radiation therapy are examples of these treatments.